 However, true friendships involve another magical and indescribable ingredient which is felt between two people.
 It is this we cannot force.
 I believe my son will experience this one day when he finds true friendship.
 Until then, I will focus on my son’s interests and intentionally set up opportunities for him to be around others who share these with him and hope that with time, true friendship will come.”

-Lesson learnt: There are many different kinds of friendships.
-Friendship may look different for our child and this may be something we as family need to come to terms with.
+Lesson learned: There are many different kinds of friendships.
+Friendship may look different for our child, and this may be something we as a family need to come to terms with.
 In the meantime, focus on your child’s strengths and interests and then orchestrate time with others who share these.

 Yours sincerely